grahamnscp/aws-kubeadm-deploy/README.md

-# Terraform for Infra only
+# Terraform and Ansible to deploy a kubernetes cluster on AWS EC2 as IaaS
-Terraform and ansible to provision a kubernetes cluster deployment on AWS using kubeadm with cloud-provider config
+Terraform and ansible to provision a kubernetes cluster deployment on AWS using kubeadm with cloud-provider = AWS config

 ## Generate tf/variables.tf from template
 Custom config is defined in params.sh which is used by setup-terraform-vars.sh to generate the variables.tf from a template file variables.tf.template